The Pacific War Online Encyclopedia

 Concealed Positions.
 Concealed positions make use of terrain and natural vegetation, supplemented at times with artificial camouflage, in order to be difficult for the enemy to spot.
 This allows troops in the position to surprise an unwary attacker and slow an attack by forcing the attacker to scout the area.
 Well-trained troops were careful to remove natural sod and debris from both the site to be excavated and the location where the spoil (excavated material) would be placed; the sod and debris could then be used to conceal both position and spoil.
 Topsoil was kept separate from the (usually lighter) subsoil and used to conceal the subsoil spoil.
 Concealed positions are largely a feature of hasty field works, since fortifications that are in place for a long time are likely to be well scouted by any potential attacker.
 However, even concealed positions known to the enemy are more difficult to hit with long range fire, since the effects of the fire are difficult to observe.

-and in the use of camoflage.
-Where time permitted, vegetation was
+positions and in the use of camouflage.
+Where time permitted,

-deliberately planted on top of positions and camoflage was carefully
+vegetation was deliberately planted on top of positions and

-blended with the natural surroundings.
-On palm-covered atolls, the
+camouflage was carefully blended with the natural surroundings.
+On

-bunkers, hangars, warehouses, and so on, were less skillfully done than
+warehouses, and so on, were less skillfully done than natural

 Protected Positions.
 Protected positions offer physical protection from enemy fire.
 They range from a hastily dug foxhole to massive concrete and steel casemates requiring months or years for construction.
 Hasty field works usually offer little overhead protection, which is thus a distinctive feature of deliberate field works and fixed fortifications.
 However, the U.S. Army assumed that ordinary trenches provided adequate protection from small arms, and from anything but a direct hit from shells of less than 4" (105mm) caliber or bombs of under 50 pounds (23 kg).
 Protection could be enhanced by placing the position in defilade, that is, taking advantage of terrain features to protect the position from direct fire.